bon3k/seedsigner/NES-controller/README.md

 ## NES → Raspberry Pi (BCM)

+You can use other pins.
+If you do, update the pin numbers in the NES controller wiring section in buttons.py

 | NES wire | Raspberry Pi (BCM) |
 |----------|--------------------|
 | WHITE    | 3.3V (Pin 17)      |